vicjohnson1213/Ideas/Websites.md

 Websites that your common internet user may find helpful, informative, or fun.

+### Algorithm Visualizer

+A website that people can use to visualize different computer science algorithms.

+- Sorting
+- Graph traversal

 ### Budget manager

 - Create a categorized budget.